 Home Depot Inc. co-founder Arthur Blank, having bought the Atlanta Falcons, is getting help from the city to build a $1.2 billion football stadium to replace a venue that a skeptic noted is barely older than Miley Cyrus.

-Harry Belafonte sued the estate of Martin Luther King Jr. saying it’s trying to wrest ownership of several documents from him, including the draft of a speech found in the civil-rights leader’s suit pocket just after he was assassinated.
+Harry Belafonte and the estate of Martin Luther King Jr. reached an agreement giving the singer ownership of several documents belonging to the civil-rights leader, including a speech found in his suit pocket just after he was assassinated.